pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 There is a variety of features that an xarray index wrapper may or may not support:

-- 1-dimensional vs. 2-dimensional vs. n-dimensional coordinate
+- 1-dimensional vs. 2-dimensional vs. n-dimensional coordinate (e.g., `pandas.Index` only supports 1-dimensional coordinates while a geographic index could be built from n-dimensional coordinates)
-- built from a single vs multiple coordinate(s)
+- built from a single vs multiple coordinate(s) (e.g., `pandas.Index` is built from one coordinate, `pandas.MultiIndex` may be built from an arbitrary number of coordinates and a geographic index would typically require two latitude/longitude coordinates)
 - in-memory vs. out-of-core (dask) index data/coordinates (vs. other array backends)
 - range-based vs. point-wise selection
 - exact vs. inexact lookups

 Whether or not a `XarrayIndex` subclass supports each of the features listed above should be either declared explicitly via a common API or left to the implementation.
 An `XarrayIndex` subclass may encapsulate more than one underlying object used to perform the actual indexing.
 Such "meta" index would typically support a range of features among those mentioned above and would automatically select the optimal index object for a given indexing operation.

-Every `XarrayIndex` subclass must at least implement two methods:
+An `XarrayIndex` subclass must/should/may implement the following properties/methods:

-- One `build` method that takes one or more Dataset/DataArray coordinates and that returns the object(s) that will be used for the actual indexing (e.g., `pandas.Index`, `scipy.spatial.KDTree`, etc.)
+- a `build` method that takes one or more Dataset/DataArray coordinates (+ some options) and that returns the object(s) that will be used for the actual indexing (e.g., `pandas.Index`, `scipy.spatial.KDTree`, etc.)
-- One `query` method that takes label-based indexers as argument and that returns the corresponding position-based indexers.
+- a `query` method that takes label-based indexers as argument (+ some options) and that returns the corresponding position-based indexers

-These two methods may accept additional keyword arguments passed to the underlying index object constructor or query methods.

-There are potentially other properties / methods that an `XarrayIndex` subclass must/should/may implement, e.g.,

-- An `indexes` property to access the underlying index object(s) wrapped by the `XarrayIndex` subclass
+- an `indexes` property to access the underlying index object(s) wrapped by the `XarrayIndex` subclass
-- A `data` property to access index's data and map it to coordinate data (see [Section 4](#4-indexvariable))
+- a `data` property to access index's data and map it to coordinate data (see [Section 4](#4-indexvariable))
 - a `__getitem__()` implementation to propagate the index through DataArray/Dataset indexing operations
 - `equals()`, `union()` and `intersection()` methods for data alignment (see [Section 2.6](#26-using-indexes-for-data-alignment))
 - Xarray coordinate getters (see [Section 2.2.4](#224-implicit-coodinates))
-- A method that may return a new index and that will be called when one of the corresponding coordinates is dropped from the Dataset/DataArray (multi-coordinate indexes)
+- a method that may return a new index and that will be called when one of the corresponding coordinates is dropped from the Dataset/DataArray (multi-coordinate indexes)
 - `encode()`/`decode()` methods that would allow storage-agnostic serialization and fast-path reconstruction of the underlying index object(s) (see [Section 2.8](#28-index-encoding))
-- One or more "non-standard" methods or properties that could be leveraged in Xarray 3rd-party extensions like Dataset/DataArray accessors (see [Section 2.7](#27-using-indexes-for-other-purposes))
+- one or more "non-standard" methods or properties that could be leveraged in Xarray 3rd-party extensions like Dataset/DataArray accessors (see [Section 2.7](#27-using-indexes-for-other-purposes))

 The `XarrayIndex` API has still to be defined in detail.